This is how the Harrow Dominion looked when it opened in 1936

 Just before we carry on with the Dominion story, I want to quickly mention the third exciting building to open in the borough of Harrow, which was just a few months after the Dominion, in October 1936, when Rayners Lane greeted its new Grosvenor Cinema, designed once again by Frank Ernest Bromige.
 A modest 1235-seater, it nevertheless also had extensive stage facilities – and a sinuous, exciting design both inside and out.
 (Odeon bought this cinema in May 1937 and it made an ideal addition to Odeon’s ever-expanding circuit of new, streamlined cinemas).

 Harrow’s flurry of large cinema building concluded in 1937 with the opening of the Harrow Granada, built within sight of the Dominion.
+Still standing (as Gold’s Gym) in 2021, the Granada had a surprisingly plain, flat facade with a large and comfortable auditorium which followed the standard Granada template closely, built with an organ , full stage facilities and a flytower.

 Back to the Dominion/ABC now.
 In 1962, in response to falling cinema attendances and the rise of television, a sweeping wave of modernisation attempted to give an updated look to ABC’s ageing cinema stock, and their preferred solution was to clad many of their cinemas in blue sheet metal, creating nondescript box-like facades, which while it may have made them feel more up to date, also made them rather boring.
 As the Dominion/ABC’s facade was so huge, the cladding was reduced in height so that the top of the finned towers poked out through the top, giving passers-by a tantalising glimpse of what lay underneath – for 59 years.